revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 Powers
 Something came down here, passed by chineria,
-Chanting and sound to mess with sounds, Festalians trick Male elf, two arms, marked face, insane, good a
+Chanting and sound to mess with sounds, Festalians trick Male elf, two arms, marked face, insane, good at hiding May have educated cultists